BrisaDiaz/fitness-wiki-nextjs-app/README.md

-# WikiFit Next.js Progressive web app
+# WikiFit Progressive web app
-# Wikifit

 > Application created to search for recipes and calculate nutritional requirements adjusted to the profile and diet of users.